solrmarc/marc-solr-profiling/README.txt

-This is a FORK of the SolrMarc project;  it was streamlined for the single purpose of indexing Stanford Marc data for the SearchWorks application (a Blacklight application).
+This is a FORK of the SolrMarc project;  it is streamlined for the single purpose of profiling Marc data with a Solr index.

 SolrMarc is a utility that reads in MaRC records from a file, extracts information from various fields as specified in an indexing configuration